micmejia/bible-dump/NKJV/Daniel/Dan 2.md

 Then with counsel and wisdom Daniel answered Arioch, the captain of the king's guard, who had gone out to kill the wise _men_ of Babylon;

 ###### 15
-he answered and said to Arioch the king's captain, "Why is the decree from the king so [^g]urgent?"
+he answered and said to Arioch the king's captain, "Why is the decree from the king so urgent?"
 Then Arioch made the decision known to Daniel.

 ###### 16
 So Daniel went in and asked the king to give him time, that he might tell the king the interpretation.